Catch up with Canio’s on the Road! Sign up for our newsletter here: caniosbooks@verizon.net

 Always more to come.
 Stay tuned!

-Editing Services: Working on a prose or poetry manuscript and need another perspective on it?
-Contact Maryann for details about a personalized manuscript review.
-Offering over 30-years experience writing, teaching and editing.
-Supportive, constructive commentary will help you bring your best expression to the page.
+Editing Services: Fiction, non-fiction, poetry manuscripts welcome.
+Offering over 30-years’ experience writing, teaching and editing.
+Supportive, constructive commentary to help you bring your best expression to the page.
 Fiction, non-fiction, poetry manuscripts welcome.
+Contact Maryann: caniosculturalcafe@gmail.com

 Photography workshops: Fine Art Photographer Kathryn Szoka teaches group and private lessons in all aspects of photography from aesthetics to the gritty technical details of digital cameras.
-Contact the shop for details.
+Email: caniosculturalcafe@gmail.com.

 ***Celebrate Sag Harbor!
 “Sag Harbor Is…a Literary Celebration” edited by Maryann Calendrille with Kathryn Szoka´s photographs.
 Makes a great gift.***

-Contributions to our educational non-profit, Canio’s Cultural Cafe, help sustain us.
-Please consider a donation today.
+Tax deductible contributions to our Canio’s Cultural Cafe help sustain us.
+Consider a donation today.

 Read about our Walt Whitman & John Steinbeck Marathons